Types of Workers' Compensation Benefits in Missouri

 Most workers in Missouri know that they are covered by their employer’s workers’ compensation insurance in the event of an injury suffered on the job or a diagnosed medical condition directly related to their working activities or conditions.

 I am workers’ compensation lawyer Mark E. Moreland, in St. Louis, Missouri.
 For more than 33 years, workers in Missouri have trusted me to help them (and their families) receive the benefits they need and deserve.

 Many workers may not know that there are various levels of benefits available, including:

 There are various components to each of these types of workers’ compensation benefits.
-If you were injured on the job or have been diagnosed with an occupational disease in Missouri or Illinois, it makes sense to know the rules and how to get your claim approved.
+If you were injured on the job or have been diagnosed with an occupational disease in Missouri, it makes sense to know the rules and how to get your claim approved.
 I offer a free consultation to explain my services.

 Call me, or send an email.